xukai92/bsp/README.md

 }
 ```

-This repo (https://github.com/xukai92/bsp) contains the following folders and files.
+The repo contains the following folders and files.

 `/`
 - `data/`: generated data and processed data